saurabh-tripathi-fgiet/AssignmentSaurabh/README.md

 - Please import this project in your local disk C drive.
 - I have installed chromedriver.exe in my laptop.
 - Before run, make sure , You should also have chromedriver in your system.
+- I have used my absolute paths for TestData.csv and webdriver.exe

 -Thanks
 -Saurabh Tripathi